 A rich tradition of great choral music and modern musical innovations mark Chorus Austin, a non-profit community-based organization dedicated to bringing great choral works to Austin and the Central Texas area under the guidance of Artistic Director Ryan Heller.
-Within the Chorus Austin umbrella are its three ensembles: the 180-voice Symphonic Chorus, the carefully matched 40-voice Chamber Ensemble and its newest member, the 30-voice all auditioned Youth Chorus.
-Each group offers a distinctive concert experience for both audience and singers.
+Within the Chorus Austin umbrella are its two ensembles: the 180-voice Symphonic Chorus and the carefully matched 40-voice Chamber Ensemble.
+Both groups offer a distinctive concert experience for both audience and singers.

 We strive to create passionate musical experiences that inspire community by:

 • Performing choral concerts and musical programs of professional quality;

 • Providing artistic development opportunities to its members and the community;